pcktdmp/elastic-workshop/README.md

 Now you are going to develop yourself a Grok Expression within the pipeline.

-Assignment: For each field in the RAW log message create a key value pair via Grok expressions.
+Assignment: For each field in the RAW log message create a key-value pair via Grok expressions.

 Use the following documentation to achieve this goal: